Newsworthyai/press-release-archive/ibn/2025/1030/networknewsbreaks-max-power-mining-cse-maxx-otc-maxxf-frankfurt-89n-featured-in-networknewswire-editorial-on-natural-hydrogens-role-in-powering-the-ai-era.md

 # NetworkNewsBreaks – MAX Power Mining (CSE: MAXX) (OTC: MAXXF) (FRANKFURT: 89N) Featured in NetworkNewsWire Editorial on Natural Hydrogen’s Role in Powering the AI Era

+This article has been disseminated on behalf of MAX Power Mining and may include paid advertising.

  MAX Power Mining (CSE: MAXX; OTC: MAXXF; FRANKFURT: 89N) today announced its inclusion in a NetworkNewsWire (“NNW”) editorial titled “The Clean-Energy Revolution That Could Power the AI Era.”
 The feature highlights how surging global energy demand from artificial intelligence (AI) and data centers is driving the search for scalable clean-energy solutions, with natural hydrogen emerging as a leading contender.
 Positioned as the first publicly traded company in North America focused on commercial natural hydrogen, MAX Power is at the forefront of efforts to meet the growing electricity needs of the expanding digital economy.

  To view the full press release, visit https://nnw.fm/NM1Eu